 ENG 173: CRITICAL THEORY, 3 credit hrs.

 This course considers ways in which critical theories are embodied in reading and writing practices.
 Students read, discuss and write about texts in critical theory and engage in specific critical/theoretical practices.
-Prereq.: ENG 60 OR 61 and one course at the 100-174 level.
+Prereq.: ENG 038, or 039, or one course between ENG 100 and ENG 174.

 ENG 174: THEORIES OF LANGUAGE AND DISCOURSE, 3 credit hrs.

 The course is designed to familiarize students with the different ways theorists have studied and defined language and discourse.
 Theories constructed by philosophers, psychologists, linguists and social theorists are examined, and students become involved in critical analysis of the epistemological assumptions of these theories.
 May be used as part of Women's and Gender Studies Concentration.
 Prereqs: sophomore standing at time of registration.

 ENG 175: TOPICS IN AUTHORSHIP, 3 credit hrs.

 This course seeks to problematize the assumptions that inform our notions of "author" and "authorship."
 Specific subjects that would focus such a study include a particular historical or cultural setting (e.g., "The Literary Marketplace in Turn-of-the-Century Britain"), one or more specific writers (Jane Austen, The Brontes, George Eliot), or the historical development of ownership, plagiarism and censorship.
 May be repeated for credit when the topic varies.
 Must be Junior or Senior, English or Writing or SEED major.

 ENG 178: TOPICS IN MULTICULTURAL LITERATURE, 3 credit hrs.